 Did you know that there are people inside the Faroe Island fighting against the Grindadráp?
 That you can easily find locals that believe this practice should happen no more?

-Were you aware that lots of conservationists do arrive in the archipelago with an open mind and are ready to facilitate talks, open dialogues and increase the awareness of the consequences this traditions has?
+Were you aware that lots of conservationists do arrive in the archipelago with an open mind and are ready to facilitate talks, open dialogues and increase the awareness of the consequences this tradition has?
 And everything is done in peace?